bet4a/d3wiki/Upgrading-to-3.0.md

 D3 3.0 is the first major release since 2.0 was released last August.
 Since 2.0.0, there have been 10 minor releases and 37 patch releases.
 3.0 includes significant new features and improvements, but in accordance with [semantic versioning](http://semver.org/), this major release also includes several backwards incompatibilities.
+This potentially disruptive release is needed to keep the API and the code lean by removing deprecated, broken or confusing functionality.
 This document guides you on how to upgrade from 2.x to 3.0.

 ## Requests